e-Nicko/todo-app/README.md

 ### Running the Backend

-1. Activate the Python virtual environment (if used):
+1. Create `.env` file in `backend` directory <br>
+      with your data base connection constants:
         ```bash
+        DB_HOST=localhost
+        DB_USER=todo_user
+        DB_PASSWORD=123
+        DB_NAME=todo_db
+        ```
+        *This constants will be used in `models.py` file for connecting to database.*

+2. Activate the Python virtual environment (if used):
+        ```bash
         .\venv\Scripts\activate   # Windows
         source venv/bin/activate  # Unix/macOS
         ```
-        When you finish the development session, you can deactivate the virtual environment using the deactivate command in the terminal where the environment was activated.
-This will return you to the global Python environment.
+        *When you finish the development session, you can deactivate the virtual environment using the `deactivate` command in the terminal where the environment was activated.
+This will return you to the global Python environment.*

 2. Start the server:
         ```bash
             uvicorn main:app --reload
         ```
-      The backend will be running and available at: http://127.0.0.1:8000/
+      *The backend will be running and available at: http://127.0.0.1:8000/*

 ### Running the Frontend